Lauren Conrad Shows Post-Baby Body In Bridesmaid Gown Just Weeks After Giving Birth

 However, fans were able to get a look at the new mom as she attended the recent wedding.
 Us Weekly reported on Lauren’s bridesmaid look as the site included several photos from the big day.

-The article reports Conrad looked “incredible” as she walked down the aisle with a groomsmen, and also mentioned fellow The Hills star Lo Bosworth was in the wedding party as well.
+The article reported that Conrad looked “incredible” as she walked down the aisle with a groomsmen, and also mentioned fellow The Hills star Lo Bosworth was in the wedding party as well.

 Us Weekly reported the bridesmaid dresses are all from Lauren’s Paper Crown line as wedding planner Mindy Weiss shared a look from the big day.
 However, Conrad has not uploaded any wedding photos to her social media.

-People magazine also covered Lauren’s bridesmaid duties as the site states the wedding was for Cassandra Herschenfeld and Ben Katz.
-The site states former Laguna Beach star Christina Sinclair was also a bridesmaid alongside Conrad and Bosworth.
+People magazine also covered Lauren’s bridesmaid duties as the site stated that the wedding was for Cassandra Herschenfeld and Ben Katz.
+The site went on to state that former Laguna Beach star Christina Sinclair was also a bridesmaid alongside Conrad and Bosworth.

 “The former reality star wasn’t the only familiar face in the bridal party.
 Conrad’s high school BFF Lo Bosworth and fellow Laguna Beach star Christina Sinclair (née Schuller) also stood beside the bride for the nuptials.”